johncarlomaula/taylorswift-lyrics-project/swift_words.md

 **“daylight”** describe the themes of the albums *Speak Now*, *Red*, and *Lover*, respectively, based on their TF-IDF values.

-When it comes lexical diversity, her vocabulary began to vary more since her first album in 2006 but decreased when she transitioned into pop music.
-Since her 6th album, *reputation* in 2017, there has been an upward trend in lexical diversity.
+When it comes to lexical diversity, her vocabulary began to vary more since her first album in 2006 but decreased when she transitioned into pop music.
+Since her 6th album, *reputation* (2017), there has been an upward trend in lexical diversity.

 Time of the day was a common theme in Swift’s lyrics, with words such as